 Were You Injured in an Accident?
 We Can Help.

-At Long & Long, we understand that car accidents are stressful, especially when your medical bills are increasing and you’re unable to work due to your injuries.
+At Long & Long, we understand car accidents are stressful, especially when you’re facing increasing medical bills, painful injuries, and you’re unable to work.
 Our legal team is passionate about helping injured people fight for their legal rights so they can move forward with their lives.

-If you or a loved one was injured in an auto accident in Alabama as a result of a careless driver, contact our law office at (251) 432-2277 or fill out our free consultation form.
-From the police report to the settlement negotiations, we’ll guide you through every step of your accident claim!
+If you or a loved one was injured in an auto accident in Mobile, AL as a result of a careless driver, contact our law office at (251) 432-2277 or fill out our online form.
+From the police report to the settlement negotiations, we’ll guide you through every step of your accident claim.